 Evaluations of programs to improve access to care for rural residents with disabilities should have questions that closely align with the evaluation objectives.
 Those objectives should be SMART:

 - Specific – Detecting changes in the program.

 - Measureable – Collecting data that are complete and accurate.

-- Attainable – Showing performance over time to identify when or where action should be taken.
+- Actionable – Showing performance over time to identify when or where action should be taken.

 - Relevant – Focusing on only the relevant indicators.

-- Time-bound – Capturing data in the period it is needed, if not real time.
+- Timely – Capturing data in the period it is needed, if not real time.